fnl/lexikos/README.md

 License
 -------

-This library is made availabe under the terms of the [Apache License, Version 2.0][4].
+This library is made available under the terms of the [Apache License, Version 2.0][4].

   [4]: http://www.apache.org/licenses/LICENSE-2.0.html